meishuu-tera-wip/arborean-apparel/README.md

 - Extract/paste contents of the .zip into your `tera-proxy` directory, overwriting when asked.
 - Start Tera-Proxy with the included ElectronStart.bat

+I also recommend checking the options in `config.json`.

 If this doesn't work or isn't clear, hit me up @@@@ Pentagon#0099 on discord.

 ### Usage: